FAQ (Frequently Asked Questions)

 A request can also be sent by post: add a copy of your valid ID.

 It is possible to request a multilingual duplicate of a document.

 It is not possible to predict the nationality in every case, the nationality of a child depends on the (presumed) nationality of the parents as well as the ancestry of the child.
 These data will enable the clerk to determine which law is applicable etc.

-In order to register in the GBA, you must have resided in the Netherlands at least 2/3 of a half year (at least 4 months).
+In order to register in the BRP, you must have resided in the Netherlands at least 2/3 of a half year (at least 4 months).

 You will need the following documents:

 - Valid ID (passport or identity card)

 - A recently issued original birth certificate.
 A recent original marriage certificate (if applicable).
 This is only needed for the first registration or if you have never shown your certificates before.
 These documents will be reviewed during your appointment.
 Both documents can also be presented at a later date.